A Rational Critique of Ayn Rand’s Objectivism

 Since reason is man’s basic means of survival, that which is proper to the life of a rational being is the good; that which negates, opposes or destroys it is the evil.
 Since everything man needs has to be discovered by his own mind and produced by his own effort, the two essentials of the method of survival proper to a rational being are: thinking and productive work. – “The Objectivist Ethics,” The Virtue of Selfishness, 23

-Reason is not synonymous with morality, nor can reason alone serve as a basis for morality because the true basis for morality is value, as established in the last section.
+Reason is not synonymous with morality, nor can reason alone serve as a basis for morality because the true basis for morality is value, not reason.
 Moral relativism is a corollary that follows from this.
 The subjectivity of morality debunks the entire foundation of the Objectivist theory of ethics, to the point that everything must be re-thought from the ground up.
 Although a lot of the political philosophy ends up the same in the end, and it is important to understand the different reasoning that arrived at these conclusions.
 Most so-called “moral progress” is only advancements in technology.

 Irrationality is not the origin of all evil.
 “Evil” people aren’t evil because they’re irrational.
 They’re “evil” because either: 1. they have to fight against others for scarce resources to survive, or 2. they have values that are opposed to other people’s perspectives.
 Deeming anything “good” or “evil” implies a value judgment of some kind, and we cannot make judgments unless we have already adopted an theory of value beforehand.
 Believing that it’s “immoral” to hurt others is an assumption, and it’s often necessary in order for individuals to survive in nature (except in a world with non-scarce resources and/or a society that prohibits such violence via the rule of force).